AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 - Monitor Adobe license and resource assignments and usage across multiple Admin Consoles.
 - Create Admin Consoles or organizations.
 - Allocate product licenses from a root or parent Admin Console to child Admin Consoles sitting below within the hierarchy.
-- Maintain their current day-to-day operations; the system admins can continue to manage their Admin Consoles.
-As an example, a global admin can allocate a product to a child Admin Console but not assign it to its users.
+- Maintain day-to-day operations while system administrators continue managing their own Admin Consoles.
+For example, a global admin can allocate a product to a child Admin Console but cannot assign it to users.
 The system admin will receive the seats within their Admin Console and will assign the products to their users.
 - Optionally apply organizational policies to any Admin Consoles in the hierarchy.

 ## Fundamental administrative tasks